Predazzo: Hamlets and places

 Predazzo is divided in 8 neighborhoods and has 6 hamlets: Bellamonte, Paneveggio, Mezzavalle, Fol, Coste and Zaluna.

 Pè de Pardac (Piè di Predazzo) is the historic center and it is located between Sommavilla and Molin.

 Molin is located on the west part of Predazzo, at the foot of Pelenzana, and takes its name from the presence of mills and canals in the early twentieth century.
 Before the advent of the electric light, in fact, many manufacturers took advantage of the hydraulic force on the course of the water conveyed in canals.

 Somaìla (Sommavilla), situated near the square, is considered part of the old town and marks the end of the valley Travignolo.

 Poz is a very recently district, close to the municipal aqueduct north of Predazzo and at the foot of Mount Mulat.
 Adjacent at it there is Birreria that take the name because of the presence of a brewery (now closed) near the exit to the north of Predazzo.

 Borgonuovo appears to be the newest part of Predazzo.
 New houses built close to the horse racing and football fields.
 It is located south of Predazzo.

-Main sight
+Main sights

 Predazzo is home of a Geological Museum of the Dolomites, which offers guests the opportunity to learn about the geological and mineralogical properties of this alpine territory.
 There are also relevant educational and cultural itineraries, such as the GeoTrail Dòs Capèl, that is the oldest path of Italy that focuses on geology.

 On the road from the town to Passo Rolle is the Forte Dossaccio, and Austrian fortification from World War I.